Diagnosing melanoma of the skin

-We do a physical exam and a complete skin exam to check for moles or suspicious skin growths.
+To diagnose melanoma of the skin, we do a physical exam and a complete skin exam to check for moles or suspicious skin growths.
 To closely examine your skin, our doctors use a dermatoscope, which has a special magnifying lens and light.
-We also offer whole-body photography to track skin changes over time.

 If we see a suspicious-looking growth, we order tests to help us confirm a diagnosis.
 A skin biopsy is our main tool for confirming a diagnosis of melanoma skin cancer.